 Do you have any suggestions to add to our list of the best things to do in Toowoomba?
 We would love to hear from you.
 Please leave a comment below.

 Cover image: Toowoomba Carnival of Flowers.
-Image courtesy of Tourism and Events Queensland
+Image: Tourism and Events Queensland

 About the writer